 Knowing the details of the job posting and the employer’s website is crucial.
 Arm yourself with knowledge about the organization, position, and industry.
 Schedule a mock interview in the Career Resource Center to help you become comfortable with the interviewing process.

 A professional appearance can help you make a good first impression.
 A dark suit (navy blue, black, and dark gray) is best.
 Coordinates are also acceptable.
 Jeans, t-shirts, and flip-flops are NEVER appropriate.
 Employers may request business casual attire (dress pants/khakis and button-down shirt/blouse).
 If you are unsure, you are better off better dressing more formally.

 Arrive 10-15 minutes before your interview time.
 Arriving early will give you time to check the display in the CRC for location information.
 Sit outside the interview room and wait for the recruiter to call your name.

 If you miss your appointment, you will be subject to “No Show” penalties.
 Review the cancellation policy to familiarize yourself with the interviewing responsibilities.

 Respect is a key component in a successful interview.
 Use appropriate and professional language (avoid excessive “likes,” “ums” and “you knows”).
 Foul language does not create a favorable impression.
 Remember to thank the recruiter at the end of the interview.

 You should always prepare well-thought-out questions for the end of your interview.
 Asking questions shows your interest in the position and indicates you have done your research.
 Avoid asking questions can be answered by reviewing their website.

-Send a thank-you card, letter or e-mail within 24 hours of your interview.
+Send a thank-you card, letter, or email within 24 hours of your interview.
 Sending a follow-up message shows your gratitude and helps maintain a relationship with the recruiter.
-Stop by the CRC for advice on how to craft a thank you letter.
+Contact the Career Services office at email@example.com for assistance on how to craft a ‘Thank you’ letter.